rivermont/spidy/README.md

 ## Webpage saving
 Spidy downloads each page that it runs into, regardless of file type.<br>
-The crawler attempts to save to the correct file type, but it defaults to `.html`, so some 'pages' may appear corrupted.<br>
-Renaming the file extension will fix this.
+The crawler uses the HTTP `Content-Type` header returned with most files to determine the file type.

 ## File Zipping
 When autosaving, spidy can archive the contents of the `saved/` directory to a `.zip` file, and then clear `saved/`.